CappeSun/CappeSun/README.md

 Other interests I pursue in my free time are music, electronics, CAD and whatever else catches my interest.
 I'm also working on a livestream service, Dreamcaster, which aims to match the (useful) features of Twitch, in addition to many new.
 It is currently in passion project status.

+Many of the projects found here are available live on [hoshizora.cafe/sputnik](https://hoshizora.cafe/sputnik), under projects.

 <!--
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...